-There are small plates hooked to the outside of mobile homes near the back but these are referred to as Hud tags or Red tags and they do very little to tell you about your mobile home.
+There are small plates hooked to the outside of mobile homes near the back.
+However, these are referred to as Hud tags or Red tags and they do very little to tell you about your mobile home.

-A data plate is simply a piece of white / yellowish paper inside the mobile home that has an image of the United States on part of the paper.
-The paper usually measures about 8 ½ x 11 (a standard paper size) and it looks just like the one pictured below:
+A data plate is simply a piece of white / yellowish paper inside the mobile home.
+This paper has an image of the United States on part of the paper.
+The paper usually measures about 8 ½ x 11 (a standard paper size)and it looks just like the one pictured below:

 Why are data plates important: VIN or SERIAL numbers

-These “data plates” are located on the inside of kitchen cupboards, on the walls of walk in closets in bedrooms or sometimes on the inside of power boxes.
-I usually find these under the sink on the inside of the kitchen cupboard door.
+These “data plates” are usually located on the inside of kitchen cupboards.
+They are sometimes located on the walls of walk in closets in bedrooms.
+Data plates may sometimes be on the inside of power boxes but that is rare.
+I usually find them under the sink on the inside of the kitchen cupboard door.

-The information on these data plates also illustrates information about the roof such as: how much snow it can handle.
+The information on these data plates also illustrates information about the roof.
+It will tell you: how much snow it can handle.
 On the illustration below you will see a map of the United States with the number 20 PSF, 30 PSF and 40 PSF.
 This tells you how much snow a roof can handle per square foot.
 20 being the weakest and 40 being the strongest.

-Building inspectors will refer to this information when the homes are being moved because it tells them if the roof can handle the weather conditions that visit that area.
+Building inspectors will refer to this information when the homes are being moved.
+It tells them if the roof can handle the weather conditions that visit that area.
 Notice on the map below that is illustrated by Wind Zone 1 and Wind Zone 2.
-Building inspectors will typically want to know the length of your mobile home so make sure you are measuring that correctly…here are some tips to measuring your mobile home
+Building inspectors will typically want to know the length of your mobile home.
+Make sure you are measuring that correctly…here are some tips to measuring your mobile home

-The data plate also gives information about the walls of the mobile home and if they are 2 x 4 or 2 x 6.
+The data plate also gives information about the walls of the mobile home.
+It will tell you if they are 2 x 4 or 2 x 6.
 This is again important if you live in a hurricane area and can help your local building inspectors decide if the home is up to code for that area.

 These papers can provide a lot of great information so they should be left in the mobile home and not removed.

-One of the key things that you can find on a data sheet is the serial number, manufacturer of the mobile home and the year the home was built.
+One of the key things that you can find on a data sheet is the serial number.
+Also you will find the manufacturer of the mobile home and the year the home was built.
 This might not sound so important but if you do not have the title to the mobile home this can be a key piece of information to help you get that title back!